abdou6666/ms-learning/README.md

 ## Step 2: Build the Project
-Use Maven to build the project.
+Use Maven to build the project and Run the following command to download the frontend project dependencies.
 Make sure you are in the project root directory:

+Maven
 in cmd terminal

 mvn clean install

+Nodejs
 in cmd terminal

 cd events &&